 This is because most fast food is high in sugar, salt, saturated fat and trans fats, processed ingredients, and calories, and low in antioxidants, fiber, and many other nutrients.

 Many fast food meals are very low in fiber.
-A low-fiber diet is associated with a higher risk of digestive conditions such as constipation and diverticular disease, as well as reductions in healthy gut bacteria.
+A low-fiber diet is associated with a higher risk of digestive conditions such as constipation and

 A study in the journal Appetite also suggests that there is a causal link between a diet high in saturated fat and simple carbohydrates, typical of much fast food, and a lower capacity for memory and learning.
 This sort of diet may also raise the risk of Alzheimer's disease and Parkinson's disease.